-Sr. Particulars No. 1 The cumulative gross exposure through equity, debt and derivative positions will not exceed 100% of the net assets of the scheme.
-However, cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
-2 The Scheme shall not write options or purchase instruments with embedded written options.
-The total exposure related to option premium paid shall not exceed 20% of the net assets 3 of the scheme.
-4 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: a.
-Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. b.
+1 TT1 1 exposure through equity, debt and derivative positions will not exceed 100% e scheme.
+However, cash or cash equivalents with residual maturity of less - reated as not creating any exposure.
+2 write options or purchase instruments with embedded written options.
+1 lated to option premium paid shall not exceed 20% of the net assets of the 3 scheme.
+4 Exposure due to hedging positions may not be included in the above mentioned limits subject following: re the derivative positions that reduce possible losses on an existing position I the existing position remains. b.
 Hedging positions shall not be taken for existing derivative positions.
-Exposure due to such positions shall be added and treated under gross cumulative exposure limits mentioned under Point 1. c.
-Any derivative instrument used to hedge shall have the same underlying security as the existing position being hedged. d.
-The quantity of underlying associated with the derivative position taken for hedging purposes shall not exceed the quantity of the existing position against which hedge has been taken.

-5 • The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
-The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. party shall be an counterparty in s However, if mut cipation in IRS is through over the counter transactions, the counter entity recognized as a market maker by RBI and exposure to a single such transactions shall not exceed 10% of the net assets of the scheme. ual funds are transacting in IRS through an electronic trading platform Clearing Corporation of India Ltd. (CCIL) and CCIL is the central except transactions guaranteeing settlement, the single counterparty 6 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under gross cumulative exposure limits mentioned under Point 1.
+Exposure due to suc positions shall be added and treated under gross cumulative exposure limits mentioned under Point 1. c.
+Any derivative instrument used to hedge shall have the same underlying security as the existing position being hedged. derlying associated with the derivative position taken for hedging purposes shall not exceed the quantity of the existing position against which hedge has been 5 • The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
+The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. • In case of participation in IRS is through over the counter transactions, the counter party she be an entity recognized as a market maker by RBI and exposure to a single counterparty in su transactions shall not exceed 10% of the net assets of the scheme.
+However, if mutual fur are transacting in IRS through an electronic trading platform offered by the Clear Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transacting guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
+6 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under gross cumulative exposure limits mentioned under Point 1.
 7 Each position taken in derivatives shall have an associated exposure as defined below.
 Exposure is the maximum possible loss that may occur on a position.
 However, certain derivative positions may theoretically have unlimited possible loss.
-Exposure in derivative positions shall be computed as follows: Position Exposure Long Future • Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 tives transactions shall be disclosed in the half-yearly portfolio / annual report of emes in line with requirements under SEBI Regulations.
+Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 Derivatives transactions shall be disclosed in the half-yearly portfolio / annual report of the schemes 0 in line with requirements under SEBI Regulations.
+I mine with requireme nts under 55551 Regulations.